Chapter 15

 Let us notice the following verses,

 19 … The Apostle Paul was stoned for preaching the Gospel of Jesus Christ.
-Notice that the stoning was so severe that the people thought Paul was dead.
+Also note that the stoning was so severe that the people thought Paul was dead.

 20 … However, God raised Paul up and he left for the city of Derbe.

-22 … Notice that we must go through many hardships to enter the Kingdom of God.
-In other words, because of our love, faith and devotion to Jesus Christ we can expect to be mocked, laughed at and persecuted by the unbelieving world.
+22 … We too must go through many hardships to enter the Kingdom of God.
+In other words, because of our love, faith and devotion to Jesus Christ we can expect to be mocked, laughed at and possibly persecuted by the unbelieving world.

 23 … After Paul and Barnabas appointed elders for each of the churches they committed them to God with prayer and fasting.